ajcwebdev/redwood-layer0/README.md

 ### Run Production Simulation of Build

 [`0 run -p`](https://docs.layer0.co/guides/cli#section_run) runs the build simulating production mode.
+This starts Redwood's `apiServerHandler` on Layer0's production port and sets the `apiRootPath` to whatever is defined in `redwood.toml`.
+This means any API request that comes in starts up that server to handle the request.

 ```bash
 yarn 0 run -p
 ```

-This starts Redwood's `apiServerHandler` on Layer0's production port and sets the `apiRootPath` to whatever is defined in `redwood.toml`.
-This means any API request that comes in starts up that server to handle the request.
+Open [localhost:3000](http://localhost:3000) to see the web app.

 ## Deploy Project to Layer0